stopsopa/bash-make-lifecycle/README.md

 # Purpose of this library

-Provide tested set of bash script to run, stop, and keep running any script.
+Provide tested set of bash scripts to run, keep running, and stop any script.

 # requirements